Extrapolative Controlled Sequence Generation via Iterative Refinement: Our Approach

-Specifically, given $\vx$, we mask random tokens,\footnote{The specific masking strategy varies depending on the task and is specified in each of the experiment sections (\Cref{sec:sentiment}, \Cref{sec:ace2}, \Cref{sec:aav}).} and use a masked language model to fill in the blanks to produce its perturbation $\tilde\vx$.
-The masked language model is pretrained on $\gD_{\textrm{unsup}}$.
-To ensure that we make local improvements, we filter the pairs using a hyperparameter $\delta$ and select only those where $\| f_s(\tilde{\vx}) - f_s(\vx) \| < \delta$.
+Specifically, given a sequence from the training region, $\gD_{\suptrain}$, we mask random tokens in it,\footnote{The specific masking strategy varies depending on the task and is specified in each of the experiment sections (\Cref{sec:sentiment}, \Cref{sec:ace2}, \Cref{sec:aav}).} and use a masked language model to infill these to produce its perturbation (\Cref{fig:fig1}).
+The masked language model is trained on the unsupervised data $\gD_{\textrm{unsup}}$ such that the infill produces a valid sequence.
+To ensure that we make only small improvements, we predict the attribute value of each sequence using the scorer $f_s$, and retain only those pairs where the absolute difference in the attribute value is below a threshold $\delta$.